Skip to main content

 School Food Authorities

-If your School Food Authority would like to participate in the ASCSP, please contact your School Nutrition Programs Specialist.
+If your School Food Authority would like to participate in the ASCSP, please contact your Health and Nutrition Services Specialist.
 You will make a revision to your existing CNPWeb site application.
 There is no additional application forms or training required.

-If your School Food Authority would like to participate in At-Risk snacks and/or meals, please contact your School Nutrition Programs Specialist.
+If your School Food Authority would like to participate in At-Risk snacks and/or meals, please contact your Health and Nutrition Services Specialist.
 You will make a revision to your existing CNPWeb site application and submit the SFA At-Risk Afterschool Meals Principals Addendum.
 There is no additional training required.

 Afterschool Care Snack Program